Degra02/apcm/exercises/antechamber/outsourced.typ

 The server should not be able to determine whether two search tokens correspond to the same keyword.
 ]
 #sr[Access Pattern Privacy][
-The server should not learn which documents match a query (requires ORAM or PIR if desired).
+The server should not learn which documents match a query.
 ]
 #sr[Update Pattern Privacy][
 The server must not be able to link updates (new documents, deletions) to past queries.